nucleom42/rubee/readme.md

 Rubee is a fast and lightweight Ruby application server designed for minimalism and high performance.

-The main pholosophy of Rubee is to focus on Ruby language representation of in he MVC web applications.
-There are no hidden implementation details, you can adjust it for your needs.
+The main pholosophy of Rubee is to focus on Ruby language explicit implementation of  the MVC web applications.
+There are no hidden details, you can adjust it for your needs.

 All greaet features are yet to come!